 Any dental marketing company you consider should be thinking strongly about how to bring in more reviews from existing customers.

 Strategies will vary – they may use review software to send up follow-up texts and emails, create incentives, or go for the in-person ask.
 Whatever the method, it should be one that suits your business and that you’re comfortable with.

 How Will This Dental Marketing Company Help You Achieve Your Goals (What do Their Projections Look Like)?

 Before selecting (or even beginning the process of selecting) a dental marketing firm to represent you, you need to know what you’re looking to get out of it.

 For the vast majority of dental practices, that will be new leads and customers.
 Don’t be afraid to ask any companies you consider how they can make that happen.

 Don’t just look for vague strategies like content marketing and an enhanced social media presence; look for real numbers.

-This won’t happen right at the beginning, but when they deliver their initial report and projections, it should highlight things like:
+This won’t happen right at the beginning, but when top dental marketing companies deliver their initial report and projections, it should highlight things like: